arkag/dirclean/README.md

 - **`delete_older_than_days`**: Number of days after which files are considered old and eligible for deletion.
 - **`paths`**: List of directories to clean.
 Supports wildcards (`*`) for matching multiple directories.
+- **`mode`**: Operation mode (analyze, dry-run, interactive, scheduled)
+  - `analyze`: Only report files that would be deleted
+  - `dry-run`: List files that would be deleted without actually removing them
+  - `interactive`: Prompt for confirmation before deleting each file
+  - `scheduled`: Delete files automatically without confirmation

 ---